jeremykenedy/laravel-soundboard/README.md

 Open source projects are the community’s responsibility to use, contribute, and debug.

 ### License
-Larablog is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Laravel Soundboard is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Enjoy!